 Basal cell carcinoma can be treated and eliminated, usually without scarring, as can squamous cell, even though it is more serious than basal cell.
 Malignant melanomas must be removed immediately.
 Preventing melanoma and squamous cell skin cancer is as obvious as wearing sunscreen, while it is unknown whether it has an effect on basal cell carcinoma.
 Wearing protective clothing when exposed to the sun, avoiding sunburn, and trying to avoid peak periods of sun exposure are also recommended.
 Avoiding the use of tobacco products and tanning beds are also effective.

-Skin Cancer & Individual Health Insurance
+Skin Cancer & Individual Health Insurance: Past and Present

-Health Plan Alternatives for Skin Cancer
+Health Plan Options for Skin Cancer

 Once you are enrolled, many types of treatment you may require may be covered by your plan.
 Prior to receiving a medical service, make sure your doctors are in-network and the service will be covered.
 At times, going to specialists for conditions as specific as skin cancer is required.
 Check your plan’s list of providers and covered benefits.
 Being charged in full for any health care service is obviously not ideal when you pay for coverage, so staying in-network is usually a good choice.